clpotvin/TerritoryPackGenerator/README.md

-# Territory Pack Generator v1.0
+# Territory Resource Pack Generator v1.0

 This is a Python script that automatically generates a resource pack for territories in the territory management menu in the Wynncraft MMORPG server.